sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 |   1 |   1 |   2 |   1 |   1 |   2 |   1 |   1 |   1 |   1 |   2 |   2 |   1 |   1 |
 +-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+

 Looking at this table, notice that the third entry in the frequency table has a value of 2.
 Since this corresponds to a ``mood.gain`` of 0.3, this table is telling us that two people’s mood increased by 0.3.
-More to the point, in the mathematical notation I introduced above, this is telling us that f\ :sub:`3` = 2.
-Yay.
+More to the point, in the mathematical notation I introduced above, this is telling us that f\ :sub:`3` =
+\2.
 So, now that we know this, the tie correction factor (TCF) is:

 .. math:: \mbox{TCF} = 1 - \frac{\sum_j {f_j}^3 - f_j}{N^3 - N}

 The tie-corrected value of the Kruskal-Wallis statistic is obtained by dividing the value of *K* by this quantity.
 It is this tie-corrected version that jamovi calculates.
 And at long last, we are actually finished with the theory of the Kruskal-Wallis test.
 I am sure you are all terribly relieved that I have cured you of the existential anxiety that naturally arises when you realise that you *do not* know how to calculate the tie-correction factor for the Kruskal-Wallis test.
-Right?

 How to run the Kruskal-Wallis test in jamovi
 ############################################

 Despite the horror that we have gone through in trying to understand what the Kruskal-Wallis test actually does, it turns out that running the test is pretty painless, since jamovi has an analysis as part of the ``ANOVA`` analysis set called ``Non-Parametric`` → ``One-Way ANOVA (Kruskall-Wallis)``.
-Most of the time you will have data like the |clinicaltrial|_ data set, in which you have your outcome variable ``mood.gain`` and a grouping variable ``drug``.
+Most of the time, you will have data like the |clinicaltrial|_ data set, in which you have your outcome variable ``mood.gain`` and a grouping variable ``drug``.
 If so, you can just go ahead and run the analysis in jamovi.
 What this gives us is a Kruskal-Wallis χ² = 12.076, *df* = 2, *p*-value = 0.00239, as in :numref:`fig-anova6`.